top of page

 Department of Education Policy and School Policy

 It is hard to keep up with these as they change frequently.
-However a handy rule I have learned is: all things at the state, regional or school level have to compl with the federal laws above.
+However a handy rule I have learned is: all things at the state, regional or school level have to comply with the federal laws above.
 In my experience not all schools know this!
 So if you get a "no" initially when requesting adjustments, it is good to point out the law.
-Unless the school can prove "unjustifiable hardship", they cannot claim they are too limited by funding, staffing, or time, to give a child the reasonable adjustment they request.
+The school can be asked to show "unjustifiable hardship", and if they can't do this they cannot claim they are too limited by funding, staffing, or time, to give a child the reasonable adjustment they request.
 You can always ask for an explanation for "unjustifiable hardship" from the school in writing.
-"No we don't get extra funding for that" may change to "yes" once all involved understand the school's legislative responsibilities.
+"No we don't get extra funding for that" may change to "yes" once all involved have weighed up the pros and cons and considered their responsibilities.

 And remember, it is a good thing to take a stand for disability inclusion and adjustments!
 It drives schools to improve, innovate, use universal design principles, and become more flexible for all learners.
 Good inclusion is NOT more expensive - check out this amazing, inclusive government school in the state of Victoria.